riverbed/flyscript-portal/README.md

 -------------------------

 The `clean` script at the root of the project will perform the following:
-- reset the database
+- initialize the database, if it doesn't exist
 - clean out any temporary files (log files, cache files, etc.)
-- create a new database and import configuration from the config directory
+- reload configurations from the config directory
+- setup a default admin user with the login/password combo of 'admin'/'admin' (if the user already exists, the password will be reset to 'admin')

-Run this script to reset everything back to ground zero.
+Run this script to reset everything.
 This is useful if you experience oddities when trying to access pages.
 Given that all configuration is stored in config files, this operation is safe to run at just about any time.

 Note that the `clean` script is a bash shell script and will work on unix-like systems.
 If you are running this on Windows, you'll need to manually execute